braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/data_warehouses/snowflake/data_retention.md

 # Snowflake data retention

-> Braze anonymizes (removes personally identifiable information (PII)) from all events data that is older than two years old.
+> Braze anonymizes—removes personally identifiable information (PII)—from all events data that is older than two years old.
 If you use Snowflake data sharing, you may choose to retain the full events data in your environment by storing a copy in your Snowflake account before the retention policy is applied.

 This page presents two ways you can retain non-anonymized data: